rborden-appsec/yawast/CONTRIBUTING.md

 * Care should be taken to avoid violating the plugins abstraction layer - plugins should not directly interact with a UI of any type.
 * You should include a change to the [CONTRIBUTORS.md](https://github.com/adamcaudill/yawast/blob/master/CONTRIBUTORS.md) file to add your name.

+#### Git Branches

+YAWAST uses two main branches, `master` and `develop`, which are defined as follows:

+* `develop` - This is where the bulk of the work goes on.
+Changes are made to this branch via Pull Requests.
+When a change is deemed as production ready, a pull request is made to add the code to `master`.
+* `master` - This is where releases are built, and the source for our Docker image (which is updated with every commit).
+Code in this branch MUST never be broken.
+Do not open a Pull Request against `master`, all Pull Requests must be against `develop`.

+To ensure that `master` remains usable, we use a simplified form of [gitflow](https://nvie.com/posts/a-successful-git-branching-model/).

 #### New Dependencies

 All dependencies must be released under an OSI approved license.
 Any change that adds code without an [OSI approved](https://opensource.org/licenses/alphabetical) license (except for code explicit placed into the public domain) will be rejected.